 Nodes¶

-Nodes are the recursive backbone backbone of the Configuration object.
-Nodes can contain other nodes under their attributes and in that way recurse deeper into the configuration.
-Nodes can also be used as types in dictionaries or lists.
+Nodes are the recursive backbone of the Configuration object.
+Nodes can contain other nodes as attributes and in that way recurse deeper into the configuration.

 from bsb import config